ugurkocde/macOSESP/README.md

 ![macOSESP](/media/macOSESP.png)

+A customizable SwiftDialog-based Enrollment Status Page solution for macOS devices, providing a smooth onboarding experience for your users.

 > ⚠️ **Preview Release Notice**
 >
 > The customizations of the UI and the ESP steps will be released soon.